Atlantic slave trade: African participation in the slave trade

-African awareness of the conditions of the slave trade
+African awareness of the conditions of slavery in the Americas

 It is difficult to reconstruct and generalize how Africans residing in Africa understood the Atlantic slave trade, though there is evidence for some societies that African elites and slave traders had awareness of the conditions of the slaves who were transported to the Americas.
 According to Robin Law, the royal elites of the kingdom of Dahomey must have had an "informed understanding" of the fates of the Africans they sold into slavery.
 Dahomey sent diplomats to Brazil and Portugal who returned with information about their trips.
 In addition, a few royal elites of Dahomey had experienced slavery for themselves in the Americas before returning to their homeland.
 The only apparent moral issue that the kingdom had with slavery was the enslavement of fellow Dahomeyans, an offense punishable by death, rather than the institution of slavery itself.

 On the Gold Coast, it was common for slave-trading African rulers to encourage their children to learn about Europeans by sending them to sail on European ships, live inside European forts, or travel to Europe or America for an education.
 Diplomats also traveled to European capital cities.
 The elites even rescued fellow elites who were tricked into slavery in the Americas by sending demands to the Dutch and the British governments, who complied due to fears of reduced trade and physical harm to hostages.
 An example is the case of William Ansah Sessarakoo, who was rescued from slavery in Barbados after being recognised by a visiting slave trader of the same Fante ethnic group, and later became a slave trader himself.

 Fenda Lawrence was a slave trader from the Gambia who lived and traded in Georgia and South Carolina as a free person.

 A common assumption by Africans who were unaware of the true purpose of the Atlantic slave trade was that the Europeans were cannibals who planned on cooking and eating their captives.
 This rumour was a common source of significant distress for enslaved Africans.